lucywoodman/the-chocolate-factory/TESTING.md

 ## Manual Testing (BDD)

 BDD, or Behaviour Driven Development, is the process used to test user stories in a non-technical way, allowing anyone to test the features of an app.

-Given some context, When something happens, Then outcome

 User Story | BDD Test | Pass
 --- | --- | :---: